-Applications for Micro Market are now closed.
+Applications for the Production Finance Market (PFM) New Talent strand are now closed.

 Projects that are looking for completion money to deliver their film are also considered.
 These projects must be budgeted at €1m or under, and be seeking no more than 20% of their production budget for completion.

-The market will run 11-13 October 2016 as part of BFI London Film Festival.
+The market will run 7, 8 October 2019 as part of BFI London Film Festival.

 How it works